 About Gal Vihara

-Gal Vihara, also known as Gal Viharaya, are a series of stone sculptures of Buddha built during the reign of Sinhalese king Parakrama Bahu (1153–1186) in the city of Polonnaruwa in Sri Lanka.
+Gal Vihara, also known as Gal Viharaya, are a series of stone sculptures of Buddha which were created during the reign of Sinhalese king Parakrama Bahu I (1153–1186) in the city of Polonnaruwa in Sri Lanka.

-The largest one is 46 feet high and depicts a reclining Buddha while the oldest of the group, which shows Buddha standing, is 23 feet high.
-Today, the Gal Vihara statues are contained within an unsightly metal structure, but are still well worth seeing.
+The largest one is 46 feet high and depicts a reclining Buddha, while the oldest of the group, which shows Buddha standing, is 23 feet high.

 Discover the best Historic Sites in Sri Lanka, from Anuradhapura to The Jetavanarama Dagoba and more, includes interactive Sri Lankan cultural places, landmarks and monuments map.